 All the feeders that made it to this list offer something slightly different to suit your needs and flock.

 Our personal favorite for the best chicken feeder to prevent waste is the incredibly efficient and straightforward plastic feeder from RentACoop.
 It sits at number one on our list.

 We love the fact that it can remain on the floor or hang from its handle, indoors or outdoors.
 It’s ready to go, right away.
-It also has an extra-large capacity, holding 20 pounds of feed.
+It also has an extra-large capacity, holding 20 pounds of chicken feed.
 So depending on your flock size, you only need to refill it every so often.

 It’s really easy to refill.
 It is completely waterproof so you can use its capacity to the maximum.
 You won’t have to worry about the food spoiling after rain.

 You can choose whether you want the feeding ports to be on the corners, or opposite each other, depending on your chosen placement.
 Upgrade your chicken feeder today to start saving money on wasted feed, and you won’t be sorry!